 - Picking Up Trash: A Surprisingly Lucrative Side Hustle

-- How to Make Money Selling Photos of Yourself
+- How to Make Money in a Small Town

 What About Qualifications or Legal Permits?

 In most states, you’ll be required to hold at least a high school diploma in order to obtain your dispatcher’s permit.
 It’s also a competitive and complex industry, so some professional experience is likely to be extremely helpful.
-Perhaps consider looking into training options with local businesses or associations before going ahead and starting your business straight off the bat.
-There are also a number of websites that offer courses or training on dispatching.
+Perhaps consider looking into truck dispatcher training options with local businesses or associations before going ahead and starting your business straight off the bat.
+There are also a number of websites that offer courses or training on dispatching trucks from home.

-Truck dispatchers must also have adequate insurance.
-This is especially important if you’re going to be using your own trucks and drivers to move freight, but you should also make sure that you personally are insured for any liability if you’re working as a contracted dispatcher to an external trucking company.
+Independent truck dispatchers must also have adequate insurance.
+This is especially important if you’re going to be using your own trucks and drivers to move freight, but you should also make sure that you’re personally insured for any liability if you’re working as a contracted dispatcher to an external trucking company.

 How Much Could You Earn as a Home-Based Truck Dispatching Business Owner?

-It’s difficult to estimate exactly how much you are likely to earn as a truck dispatcher.
-This will depend on your specific business plan and whether you have chosen to work as a self-employed contractor or as an independent dispatcher with your own trucks and drivers.
+It’s difficult to estimate exactly how much you’re likely to earn as a truck dispatcher.
+This will depend on your specific business plan and whether you’ve chosen to work as a self-employed contractor or as an independent dispatcher with your own trucks and drivers.
 It will also depend on how many trucks you’re managing on a regular basis and the type of freight these trucks are handling

 If you’re working as a contractor for a trucking company, you’re likely to earn a commission for each of the clients or jobs you’re able to secure.
 This can also add a nice little boost to your regular income.